RobertFischer/tomcat8-redis-sessions/README.md

 The existing libraries for Redis sessions don't work well in Tomcat 8, and have some interesting design decisions.

+## Dependencies

+This library leverages [Jedis](https://github.com/xetorthio/jedis) to work with Redis.
+Those Redis connections are pooled using [Apache Commons Pool2](https://commons.apache.org/proper/commons-pool/).
+The library is compiled for Java 8.

 ## Session Storage Approach

 Each fresh session is given a [random UUID](http://docs.oracle.com/javase/8/docs/api/java/util/UUID.html#randomUUID--) as an identifier.